-The Truth About Milk: Is It Good Or Bad for Your Health?
+Is Milk Good Or Bad for Your Health?
+Find Out

 There’s one Indian tradition that refuses to die – of mothers trying to force milk down their kids’ throats and kids draining glasses of milk in the basin.
 But questions were raised when some studies started claiming how milk is bad for your health.